-In this blog, Professor Özmet shares a summary of a project she has led focused on evaluating intergenerational solidarity in Turkey.
-The project took place between May 2015 and November 2016 and was supported by The Scientific and technological Research Council of Turkiye (TUBİTAK).
+In this blog, Professor Özmet shares a summary of a project she led that evaluated intergenerational solidarity in Turkey.
+The project took place between May 2015 and November 2016 and was supported by The Scientific and Technological Research Council of Turkiye (TUBİTAK).

-1. Structural Solidarity: the scope of opportunities that can be offered from older people to their children or from children to their older parents due to geographical proximity between family members.
+- Structural Solidarity: the scope of opportunities that can be offered from older people to their children or from children to their more ageing parents due to geographical proximity between family members.

 2. Effectual Solidarity: the feelings and evaluations of family members about their relationships with other individuals.

-3. Normative Solidarity: expectations regarding filial obligations and parental obligations, as well as adherence to the norms adopted about the importance of family values.
+3. Normative Solidarity: expectations regarding filial and parental obligations and adherence to the norms adopted about the importance of family values.

-4. Consensual Solidarity: the establishment of consensus on ideas, values and orientations among generations.
+4. Consensual Solidarity: the generation’s consensus on ideas, values and orientations.